 In verse 10, God says that after committing all the above-mentioned sins, “They come and stand before me in this house, which bears my name and say, we are safe”– safe to do all these detestable things?”

-How often do we see parallels today with this sort of worship?
+Do we see parallels today with this sort of worship?

 The question we need to ask ourselves is, where is the following of Christ in that sort of a life?

-God is not in the business of redeeming buildings but He is for redeeming people.
+God is not in the business of redeeming buildings, but He is for redeeming people.
 He is not after offerings but the changed hearts of people.

-The Israelites after being led out of Egypt by God through Moses, rebelled and disobeyed God.
+We see that happen with the Israelites, after being led out of Egypt by God through Moses, rebelled and disobeyed God.
 And an entire generation did not get to set foot in the promised land (Deuteronomy 1:35).

 Our choices and actions always do have consequences.
 God is a loving and forgiving Father but He who bestows everything so lavishly on us clearly states that in response to His love and grace, an intentional effort and desire to walk in a manner that honours Him and is pleasing to Him is necessitated.

 In verse 11, we read, “Has this house which bears my Name become a den of robbers to you?
 We see this verse quoted by Jesus in Mathew 21:13 when he enters the temple and chases out all those who were buying and selling.